(This article was last updated on October 17, 2016)

 What Businesses Need to Know About Enrolling

-If you own a business with 50 or fewer full-time employees, then you can use the Small Business Health Options Program or SHOP to find health insurance plans for your employees.
+If you own a business with 50 or fewer full-time equivalent (FTE) employees, then you can use the Small Business Health Options Program (SHOP) to find health insurance plans for your employees.
 Some states will offer the SHOP website directly through the health insurance exchange where individuals apply for coverage, but other states have chosen not to host a SHOP website.
 For example, Tennessee business owners will use an insurance company, agent or private broker to find a health insurance plan for their employees while New York business owners can apply for coverage options using their state’s marketplace website.

 Keep in mind that the employer shared responsibility fee or mandate only applies to businesses that employ more than 50 full-time workers.
-In other words, you do not have to insure your employees if you own a very small business.
+In other words, you do not have to insure your employees if you own a small business.
 However, you may be eligible for tax credits and other incentives that make insuring your workforce financially viable.
-These tax credits are only available through the Marketplace.
-You can apply for tax credits and check out additional guidelines on insuring your employees by visiting the SHOP or Marketplace website.
+These tax credits are only available through the marketplace.
+You can apply for tax credits and check out additional guidelines on insuring your employees by visiting the SHOP or marketplace website.

 Why Enrolling on Time Matters